Listen to Les McKeown read this blog post:

 One of the true pleasures of my job is that just about every day I get to witness acts of heroic leadership.

-Whether it’s the project manager who leads his team through a series of all-nighters to ship the beta release on time, the big-dog VP of Sales who (yet again) hauls the quarterly revenue figures over the budget line by snaring a project from under a competitor’s nose, or a charismatic CEO once more motivating her team to superhuman levels of performance in order to meet a client’s demands, there’s something at once humbling and inspiring in watching people pull off the seemingly impossible.
+Whether it’s the project manager who leads her team through a series of all-nighters to ship the beta release on time, the big-dog VP of Sales who (yet again) hauls the quarterly revenue figures over the budget line by snaring a project from under a competitor’s nose, the senior pastor who almost hospitalizes himself through the effort required in meeting a surge of pastoral demand, or a charismatic CEO once more motivating her team to superhuman levels of performance in order to meet a client’s demands, there’s something at once humbling and inspiring in watching people pull off the seemingly impossible.

 How so?
 Well, because dependence on heroic leadership stunts the ability of an organization to scale.

-But often, during the Fun stage, leaders (especially those with a Visionary or Operator style) come to believe that heroic leadership is both irreplaceable and foundational – that it’s the only way to truly inspire and succeed – and fail to recognize when it can no longer deliver scalable, repeatable success.
+Instead, the organization now needs to start depending on a foundation of trusted systems and processes to deliver the basis for continued success.
+But often (and understandably), during the Fun stage, many leaders (especially those with a Visionary or Operator leadership style) come to believe that heroic leadership is both irreplaceable and foundational – that it’s the only way to truly inspire and succeed – and fail to recognize when it can no longer deliver scalable, repeatable success.